evanbray1/Paint-Pours/README.md

 pptools.generate_paint_pour_images(image_dimensions=[1920, 1080])
 pptools.generate_paint_pour_images(image_dimensions=[1920, 1080],prominent_cells=True)

-# This will create some images similar to the one you see at the top of this README!
+# This will create some images similar to the one you see at the top of this README.
 pptools.generate_paint_pour_images(
     image_dimensions=[500,1000],
-    num_images=1,
+    num_images=5,
     display_final_image=True,
     save_image=True,
     show_intermediate_plots=False,